rampa2510/PomLog/README.md

 - [ ] Team collaboration features for shared tasks and meetings
 - [ ] Gamification elements to motivate and engage users
 - [ ] Voice-based interaction for hands-free tracking

+# Dev Log
+## Sun 2 Jun 2024
+I went through the [cobra](https://github.com/spf13/cobra) and the [timer](https://github.com/caarlos0/timer/tree/main) packages they are super neat but a lot of dependencies is being used in the timer cli.
+I want to make something from scratch.
+If I do the styling as well it would take too much time and I like the bubble tea and lipgloss styling so I wont touch that.
+My expectations are different compared to the timer package.
+I want to create a pomodoro package only so 25 mins is the fixed time so I will develop my own logic.
+Its god to still take some inspiration though